-5 Best AI Tools for Turning Podcasts Into Actionable Knowledge
+5 Best AI Tools to Turn Podcasts Into Knowledge

-5 Best AI Tools for Turning Podcasts Into Actionable Knowledge
+5 Best AI Tools to Turn Podcasts Into Knowledge

-The problem with podcasts is that they're audio-first, which means they live in your ears and then they die.
-There's no text to search.
-No highlights to review.
-No way to go back and find "that part where they talked about annual vs monthly pricing" without scrubbing through 90 minutes of audio.
+The reason podcasts are hard is that they are audio-first: they live in your ears and then they die.
+No text to search, no highlights to review, no way to find "that part about annual versus monthly pricing" without scrubbing through 90 minutes.
+Here are the five I have actually tested.

-Adviserry Boards lets you turn YouTube shows (and soon, podcasts) into a searchable board of advisors.
+Adviserry lets you turn YouTube shows (and soon, podcasts) into a searchable board of advisors.
 Most of the long-form "podcasts" I follow are actually YouTube-first shows.
 Lenny's podcast, My First Million, Hormozi's content.
 Adviserry ingests YouTube channels, fetches transcripts, summarizes each episode, and embeds everything into a topic-based board you can search or chat with.
 The experience of asking "What did Hormozi say about high-ticket offers?" and getting a cited answer from a specific episode is the thing I always wanted and couldn't find anywhere else.
 RSS podcast support is coming soon (the database is already set up for it), which will extend this to audio-only shows too.
 I built Adviserry (so yeah, I'm biased) because this was the problem keeping me up at night.
-Core plan is $99.99 lifetime.
+Pro is $49/month with a 7-day free trial.

 Snipd is the best tool for capturing moments while you're actually listening.
 It uses AI to detect key takeaways in podcast episodes and lets you "snip" them with a tap.
 Each snip saves the transcript, a summary, and the audio clip.
 You can export snips to Notion, Readwise, or Obsidian.
 The real-time detection is pretty impressive, and the highlights it auto-generates are usually on point.
 The downside: it only works while you're actively listening in the Snipd app.
 If you listen in Apple Podcasts or Spotify, you're out of luck.
 And you still have to be engaged enough to tap "save" at the right moments.